astronomer/docs/learn/airflow-sql.md

 import cat_data_s3_to_snowflake_traditional_dag from '!!raw-loader!../code-samples/dags/airflow-sql/cat_data_s3_to_snowflake_traditional_dag.py';

 Executing SQL queries is one of the most common use cases for data pipelines.
-Whether you're extracting and loading data, calling a stored procedure, or executing a complex query for a report, Airflow has you covered.
+Whether you're extracting and loading data, calling a stored procedure, or executing a complex query for a report, Apache Airflow® has you covered.
 Using Airflow, you can orchestrate all of your SQL tasks elegantly with just a few lines of boilerplate code.

 In this guide you'll learn about the best practices for executing SQL from your DAG, review the  most commonly used Airflow SQL-related operators, and then use sample code to implement a few common SQL use cases.